SRCF/timeout/roles/greenlight/files/terms.md

 ## Notes on privacy and data

-We are compliant with the Data Protection Act, notably in regards to:
+We value your privacy, notably in regards to:

 * The storage of cookies - we only store what is essential for the operation of Greenlight (the front-end) and BigBlueButton
 * Recording - rooms are only recorded if the host allows them to be